Logo-stateuniv

 The school was granted a charter to confer an Associate of Occupational Studies degree by the Board of Regents of the State of New York in 1971, making it the first culinary college with such authorization.
 In 1972, the new campus officially opened, and the following year, the school unveiled its first on-campus restaurant, then called the Epicurean Room and Rabalais Grill.

-The Culinary Institute of America gained another distinction in 1980, when it became the only school permitted to administer the American Culinary Federation exam for Master Chefs.
+CIA gained another distinction in 1980, when it became the only school permitted to administer the American Culinary Federation exam for Master Chefs.
 The CIA continued to expand and blaze trails throughout the next two decades, adding new restaurants, buildings, and a baking and pastry school.
 In 1995, the academy established a branch campus in California’s Napa Valley.

-Accredited by the Middle States Commission on Higher Education, the CIA now hosts more than 2,800 students from nearly every state and 30 countries.
+Accredited by the Middle States Commission on Higher Education, CIA now hosts more than 2,800 students from nearly every state and 30 countries.
 In 1993, bachelor’s degree programs in culinary arts management and baking and pastry arts management joined its existing curriculum of associate degrees in those areas.

 Continuing education courses and tuition-free e-learning courses are held for professionals who want to brush up on their skills or get some fresh ideas.
 The Greystone campus in the Napa Valley features the Rudd Center for Professional Wine Studies where students can enroll in the school’s Accelerated Wine and Beverage Certificate Program., and the San Antonio campus offers studies in Latin American cuisine.